 The Unit Price of Ordinary Units will be calculated on each Business Day in accordance with the Fund's unit pricing policy.
 For the most recent Unit Price, refer to the Fund website.
-The Unit Price is derived from the NAV per Ordinary Unit adjusted for accrued fees (including performance fees) and capitalised and unamortised costs and expenses.
-The NAV is based on the value of the gross assets of the Fund less the liabilities.
+The Unit Price is derived from the net Fund value per Ordinary Unit adjusted for accrued fees (including performance fees) and capitalised and unamortised costs and expenses.
+The net Fund value is based on the value of the gross assets (inclusive of cash) of the Fund less the liabilities.
 The Responsible Entity may include in the Unit Price provisions and adjustments, including for future liabilities.